everval/LongMemory.jl/README.md

 Generating methods include *fractional differencing*, *stochastic error duration*, and *cross-sectional aggregation*.

-Estimators include classic ones used to estimate the Hurst effect, those inspired by the log-periodogram regression, and parametric ones.
+Estimators include *classic* ones used to estimate the Hurst effect, those inspired by the *log-periodogram regression*, and *parametric* ones.

 Forecasting is provided for all parametric estimators.

-Moreover, the package adds plotting capabilities to illustrate long memory dynamics and forecasting.
+Moreover, the package adds *plotting capabilities* to illustrate long memory dynamics and forecasting.

 Finally, the package includes the *Nile River minima* and *Northern Hemisphere Temperature Anomalies* data sets to illustrate the use of the functions.